-Interest income for the year ended December 31, 2009 was \$3,452 compared to \$28,509 for the December 31, 2008 fiscal year.
+Interest income for the three months ended March 31, 2010 was \$318 compared to \$3,452 for the same period last year.
 Interest income was generated by the temporary investment of cash raised from equity issuances in the periods between raising the cash and investing it into operating properties.
-In 2009, most excess cash had been invested into capital assets.
+In 2010, the Corporation held minimal cash balances, instead opting to use the cash for capital expansion wherever possible.